PACE Fellowship Program

 Yes, as long as the mentor assigned has the capacity to provide holistic mentorship to all the PACE fellows they are hosting.

-No, students who participate in PACE Fellowship program must have AB 540 and receive the CA Dream Act.
+Students who participate in PACE Fellowship program must have AB 540 status or receive the CA Dream Act.

 If the student or host/mentor wishes to discontinue their participation in the PACE Fellowship Program, we ask that they communicate with the USS Program Coordinator for guidance and support on how to move forward.
 We ask both hosts and fellows to not terminate their commitments without first communicating with the USS team.